temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="typescript">

-A Workflow Function has two parts:

-- The function name is the [Workflow Type](/docs/concepts-guide/#workflow-type/).
-- The function implementation is the [Workflow Definition](/docs/concepts-guide/#workflow-definition).

-Workflow Functions are bundled with their dependencies and registered by name in a Worker.
-A Workflow Function becomes a [Workflow Execution](/docs/concepts-guide/#workflow-execution) when it's started from a Workflow Client.

 Workflow Functions are _just functions_, which can store state, and orchestrate Activity Functions.
 The following code snippet uses `proxyActivities` to schedule a `greet` Activity in the system to say hello.